The file system

 — Function

-If the last component of a path contains one or more dots, split the path into everything before the last dot and everything including and after the dot.
-Otherwise, return a tuple of the argument unmodified and the empty string. "splitext" is short for "split extension".
+If the last component of the path contains one or more points, it divides the path into everything that is before the last point, and everything starting from this point onwards.
+Otherwise, a tuple of an unchanged argument and an empty string is returned. splitext is short for split extension, split by extension.

 Examples